 Lastly, prioritize OKRs that are urgent, but unimportant.
 In every quarter with OKRs, there are always projects and targets that need to be taken care of right away.

 For example, you might be a Sales leader, and it is important to prepare Sales Forecasts for an upcoming meeting.
 However, it is the end of the quarter, and your team needs your help in closing pending deals (which are both Important and Urgent).
-So, you will spend more time helping your team closing deals.
+So, you will spend more time helping your team close deals.
 While the Sales forecasts do need to be completed, the OKR program asks you to consider the impact and outcomes of each project you prioritize or outcome you pursue.

 Prioritizing Key Results within an Objective